steve-cse/Zen-React/README.md

   </p>
 </p>
 Zen is a Computer Assisted Yoga and Pilates training system.
-Users get real time feedback on their posture, performance and correction needed.
-Helps diminish the need for a yoga or pilates coach.
+Users are provided with immediate feedback on their posture, performance, and areas in which they can improve.
+This reduces the necessity of hiring a personal yoga or pilates trainer.
 <br/>
 <br/>